Skip to content

 VTT Subtitle Notes

 • Browser Compatibility: Almost all modern browsers (such as Chrome, Firefox, Edge, etc.) support the <video> element and WebVTT subtitles.
-As long as the VTT file and MP4 file are correctly associated, subtitles should be displayed when playing the video in the browser.
+As long as the VTT file and MP4 file are correctly associated, the subtitles should be displayed when the video is played in the browser.

-• Cannot be Directly Embedded in MP4 Files: VTT subtitle files cannot be directly embedded into MP4 files like SRT or other subtitle formats.
-The MP4 file itself does not contain VTT subtitle tracks.
-You need to use external subtitle files and associate them through the HTML5 <track> tag.
+• Cannot Be Directly Embedded in MP4 Files: VTT subtitle files cannot be directly embedded into MP4 files like SRT or other subtitle formats.
+MP4 files themselves do not contain VTT subtitle tracks.
+External subtitle files need to be used and associated through the HTML5 <track> tag.

-• Styling VTT Subtitles: In the browser, WebVTT subtitles can be styled to a certain extent through CSS.
-If you need to customize the appearance of subtitles, you can further modify the style through JavaScript and CSS.
+• VTT Subtitle Styles: In browsers, WebVTT subtitles can be styled to a certain extent via CSS.
+If you need to customize the appearance of subtitles, you can further modify the styles via JavaScript and CSS.

 ASS Subtitle Format

-ASS (Advanced SubStation Alpha) is a feature-rich subtitle format widely used in animation, Karaoke subtitles, and other scenarios that require complex subtitle effects.
-It supports rich style control, including font, color, position, shadow, and outline.
+ASS (Advanced SubStation Alpha) is a feature-rich subtitle format widely used in anime, karaoke subtitles, and other scenarios that require complex subtitle effects.
+It supports rich style control, including fonts, colors, position, shadows, and outlines.

 [Script Info]